 A gas puff imaging diagnostic is used in the National Spherical Tokamak Experiment [M. Ono, et al., Nucl.
-Fusion 40, 557 (2000)] to study the edge turbulence and intermittency present during turbulence/blobs is maintained through the duration of the (short lived) H-modes.
+Fusion 40 (2000) 557] to study the edge turbulence and intermittency present during H-mode discharges.
+In the case of low power Ohmic H-modes the suppression of turbulence/blobs is maintained through the duration of the (short lived) H-modes.
 Similar quiescent edges are seen during the early stages of H-modes created with the use of neutral beam injection.
-Nevertheless, as time progresses following the L-H transition, turbulence and blobs reappear although at a lower level than that typically seen during L-mode confinement.
+Nevertheless, as time progresses following the L-H transition, turbulence and blobs re-appear although at a lower level than that typically seen during L-mode confinement.
 It is also seen that the time-averaged SOL emission profile broadens, as the power loss across the separatrix increases.
 These broad profiles are characterized by a large level of fluctuations and intermittent events.